Diabolical Plots is open for submissions through the end of July 2016.

 Estimated Response Time: 30 days after end of submission window.
 I will send initial responses to stories as I read them, which will either be hold notices or rejections.
 Hold notices I’ll keep until after the slush window to winnow down to the final selection.

-IMPORTANT NOTE: We read submissions blind, with no author name.
+IMPORTANT NOTE: We read submissions blind, with no author name or any other identifying information such as email address.
 Do not do anything that will connect a story with your name or the story will be disqualified.
 Do not reply if we send you note that we’re holding your story–we don’t know your identity until accept or reject time, and we want to keep it that way.
 Do not query with the title of your story–there are instructions on how to query further down these guidelines.

 WHAT ARE WE LOOKING FOR?